vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Warlord.md

 ---
-description: Warlords are adventurers who specialize in the art of war: their ferocious martial prowess inspires their party to strive the harder in battle.
+description: Warlords are adventurers who specialize in the art of war, dealing death to their foes with unparalleled acumen.
 ---

 # Warlord

-Warlords are adventurers who specialize in the art of war: their ferocious martial prowess inspires their party to strive the harder in battle.
+Warlords are adventurers who specialize in the art of war, dealing death to their foes with unparalleled acumen.

 # Requirements
 None.